 PARTICIPANTS

-We invite both researchers and designers to submit papers.
+We invite both researchers and designers to submit papers and/or relevant examples.
 We will reserve a limited amount of spots for participants who did not submit a paper but for whom the topic is relevant.
-They are requested to submit a 200-500 word statement via our submittal tool that includes a short introduction and a motivation.
+Look under “how to submit” to see how you can make your interest known.

 PROGRAM